Zink0327/Eos-OS/README.md

 └─(make.bat)

-you have to create a file "make.bat" (or any other name you like), and fill this file with these following content:
+you have to create a file "make.bat" (or any other name you like), and fill this file with the following content:

 ```
 @echo off
 :: This file is the script of the compilation of the EOS.
 Run this first.

-::------------CONFIGURE------------
+::------------CONFIGURATION------------
 ::Feel free to edit the following configuration.

-:: configure the following compiler if you want to cross compile
+:: configure the following compiler option if you want to do cross-compile
-:: MAKE SURE THAT THE EXECUTABLE FILES HAVE BEEN PUT IN tools/gcc/bin
+:: MAKE SURE THAT THE EXECUTABLE FILES HAVE BEEN PUT INTO tools/gcc/bin
 set CC=x86_64-pc-linux-gcc.exe
 set AS=x86_64-pc-linux-as.exe
 set LD=x86_64-pc-linux-ld.exe